bmc-saxman/Usana/README.md

 use the chrome browser for now.

 - You can also specify the chromedriver version.
-At this time I have only included version 90, 91, and 92.
+At this time I have only included versions 90, 91, and 92.
 92 being the latest.

 - To run on Linux requires the xDisplay value to be set.
 To run on the main screen it should be set to :0, but can be set to other values if there is a